JnathanCarter/CryptoLogic/README.md

 the correct letter.
 This continues until all the letters are guessed.
 When all the letters are guessed then the loop while terminate and the results will be displayed.
 A congradulatory message will be displayed along with the amount of guesses that it took to unscramble the letter.

+# Contact Infor
+For inquiries or suggestions for the program please contact jcarter20@stu.jsu.edu